jayakumarpujar/EHR/README.md

 EHR by using blockchain technology(Hyperledger Fabric) This problem statement is taken from SIH-2020.
 To know more details of this project open the PPT in this repository.
+For Instructions to run this project ping me.